aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgdocument/save/_index.md

 ---
 title: SVGDocument.Save
 second_title: Aspose.SVG for .NET API Reference
 description: SVGDocument method.
 Saves the document to local file specified by url.
-All resources used in this document will be saved in to adjacent folder whose name will be constructed as output_file_name  _files
+All resources used in this document will be saved in to adjacent folder whose name will be constructed as output_file_name  _files.
+If the specified url ends with .svgz the document will be saved as a compressed SVGZ file
 type: docs
 weight: 90
 url: /net/aspose.svg/svgdocument/save/
 ---
-## Save(Url) {#save_6}
+## Save(Url) {#save_4}

 Saves the document to local file specified by `url`.
 All resources used in this document will be saved in to adjacent folder, whose name will be constructed as: output_file_name + "_files".
+If the specified `url` ends with ".svgz", the document will be saved as a compressed SVGZ file.

 ```csharp
 public void Save(Url url)